-As the nation develops, India becomes an even more appealing destination for investors.
-International Monetary Fund (IMF) predicts India’s most rapid real GDP growth since independence by 2023.
-Listed below are some of the key drivers of this growth, as well as an introduction to invest in India.
+As the nation develops, India becomes an ever more appealing destination for investors.
+The International Monetary Fund (IMF) projects India to become one of the fastest growing economies globally by 2023, the country’s Ministry of Finance forecasting its highest real GDP growth since its independence.
+Below are some of the key drivers of this growth, as well as an introduction to how you can invest in India.

 - Contrary to the likes of the UK or Japan, India has one of the world’s youngest populations.
-CIA reports that over 85% of the populations are under 55 years old, as suggested by the United Nations.
+The United Nations suggests this will continue to be the case until 2030 with the CIA reporting over 85% of the population are below 55 years old

 - Within this large workforce are the third-largest group of scientists and technicians globally

-- By 2030, the World Bank estimates that India’s population will have urbanized by 11%.
-Highlighting the country’s potential for medium- and long-term returns.
+- Combine this with the World Bank estimates that by 2030 the urbanisation of India’s population will have increased by 11% and the country’s potential for medium- and long-term returns on investment becomes clearer.

 - Indian international business has been streamlined in the last several years, leading to a rise from the 142nd ranked country in the World Bank’s ‘Ease of Doing Business Rankings’ in 2014 to 63rd by 2019.